wbthomason/blog/content/post/academic-vim.md

 ## Writing with Neovim {#vim}

 In the programmer community, the "Emacs or Vim" debate is an unending flame war.
 I have no intent of entering this debate[^vim].
-You should use whatever editor works for you; Vim (specifically [Neovim](https://neovim.io)) works for me.
-However --- particularly in computer science --- there seems to be a bias toward Emacs, so I'll spend a bit of time explaining my preference.
+Use whichever editor works for you; Vim (specifically [Neovim](https://neovim.io)) works for me.
+However --- particularly in computer science --- there seems to be a bias toward Emacs, so I'll explain my preference.

-I will note that for more formal academic writing (mostly in fields other than computer science), many people like something more along the lines of Microsoft Word or a specialized LaTeX editor.
+For formal academic writing (especially in fields outside of computer science), tools like Microsoft Word or a specialized LaTeX editor are popular.
 There are good reasons to use these programs, but using Vim[^editors] is often the better choice.
 Work in computer science and other STEM fields involves writing in a blend of formats --- coding in various languages, writing formal papers with formulae, graphics, and ordinary text, and (for some of us) making detailed research notes for planning.
 Given this diversity of formats, there's a benefit to using the same editor for them all, if that editor can adequately support them.
 Fortunately, Vim, Emacs, and most other common programming editors have excellent support for all the formats an academic will regularly need to use.

-Assuming that you buy my argument for using a programming editor instead of Word, I still need to argue for my choice of Vim in particular.
-In my experience, while Vim has a much higher learning curve than Emacs, Sublime, etc., the investment of time in learning Vim's modal editing language pays dividends.
-Other editors provide their own means of rapidly changing and navigating text; I find Vim's language of modifiers and movement operators to be the most expressive and flexible to use.
+Assuming you buy my argument for using a programming editor instead of Word, I still need to argue for my choice of Vim in particular.
+In my experience, though Vim has a much higher learning curve than Emacs, Sublime, etc., the investment of time in learning Vim's modal editing language pays dividends.
+Other editors provide means of rapidly changing and navigating text; I find Vim's language of modifiers and movement operators the most expressive and flexible.
 It's worth noting that most text editors have decent plugins for emulating Vim[^spacemacs]; if you already use another editor and want to try Vim's editing paradigm, these can be a good option.

 Finally, I favor Vim over Emacs for its plugin ecosystem, ease of use in the terminal[^terminal],